DelphiWorlds/JID/ReadMe.md

 JID was created primarily as an alternative to Java2OP that ships with Delphi, in order to address some shortcomings in Java2OP.

-As at Jan 21st 2024, JID will import specified classes, or all classes from the specified jar file.
+JID will import specified classes, or all classes from the specified jar file.
 Presently, it will import from only **one jar file at a time**.

 JID was written in a relatively short space of time, *may not create 100% perfect imports*, and is very likely to change, so **please bear this in mind**.

+A Windows 32-bit binary of JID is available in the [latest release](https://github.com/DelphiWorlds/JID/releases/tag/v1.0.0), however you can also [compile JID yourself](#compiling-jid).

+**NOTE**: Please see the [command line app usage](#jid-command-line-app-usage) section about **requirements for running JID**.

 ## Index Files